microsoft/Broadcast-Development-Kit/docs/how-to-run-the-solution-in-azure/storage_account.md

 ## Getting Started

 This document shows how to create and configure the Storage Account for the solution core components.
-This Storage Account will be used to store the environment settings in **JSON** format, the wildcard SSL certificate in **PFX** format, and the queues that are consumed by the Azure Functions.
+This Storage Account will be used to store the environment settings in `json` format, the wildcard SSL certificate in `pfx` format, and the queues that are consumed by the Azure Functions.

 To create a Storage Account in Azure, please review the following Microsoft [documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).

 Create this storage account with the following settings:
+- ***Resource Group:*** Select the resource group created for the solution architecture.
-- ***Name***: a meaningful name.
+- ***Storage Account Name***: A meaningful name.
-- ***Region***: same region as the rest of the resources.
+- ***Region***: Same region as the rest of the resources.
 - ***Performance***: Standard.
 - ***Redundancy***: Locally-redundant storage (LRS).

 Leave the rest of the settings as-is.

-Once this Storage Account is created, create a new container in this storage account with the following settings:
+Once this Storage Account is created, create a new container with the following settings:
 - ***Name***: config.
 - ***Public access level***: private.

+To create a new Container, please review the following Microsoft [documentation](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container)

 Once the config container is created, upload the Bot Service settings and the wildcard SSL certificate files to it.